In Invoice Manager 2.1 we have completely redesigned the tax system, to offer a more flexible and powerful tax management to your accounting.

 Define your own taxes

-When you create a new tax/discount, you can set its name, its type (static or percentual) and its value.
+When you create a new tax, you can set its name, its type (static or percentual) and its default value.
+You can also define when you want this tax to be applied on the invoice (ordering and "calculate on"), plus other details.
 This is how defining your taxes looks like:

 You can also use a very useful feature that allows you to display that particular tax on the main invoices list view in the administration area.
 This way, you can have as many extra columns as you want in this view, so you can have a lot of information on your invoices and your finances with justy one quick look.